| Title: | Quantitative Analysis of Mass Spectrometry Data |

 much more.

-: Creates a
+createMassSpectrum: Creates a

-object.
+MassSpectrum object.

-signature(x = "MassSpectrum")
+signature(x = "MassSpectrum"):

 Calibrates the intensity of a

-object.
+MassSpectrum object.

-See calibrateIntensity,MassSpectrum-method
+See calibrateIntensity,MassSpectrum-method for

 details.

-signature(x = "MassSpectrum")
+signature(x = "MassSpectrum"):

 Look for local maxima and estimate noise to extract peaks out of a

-object.
+MassSpectrum object.

-See detectPeaks,MassSpectrum-method
+See detectPeaks,MassSpectrum-method for

 details.

-signature(x = "MassSpectrum")
+signature(x = "MassSpectrum"):

 Estimates the baseline of a

-object.
+MassSpectrum object.

-See estimateBaseline,MassSpectrum-method
+See estimateBaseline,MassSpectrum-method for

 details.

-signature(x = "MassSpectrum")
+signature(x = "MassSpectrum"):

 Estimates the noise of a

-object.
+MassSpectrum object.

-See estimateNoise,MassSpectrum-method
+See estimateNoise,MassSpectrum-method for

 details.

-signature(object = "MassSpectrum")
+signature(object = "MassSpectrum"):

-if the frequency of mass values with irregular
+Returns FALSE if the frequency of mass values with irregular

-intervals is greater than threshold
+intervals is greater than threshold (because object

 was measured in centroid mode or some intensity